prantoShohan/Molecule-Simulator/README.md

 - `bond.js`: Bond class with spring dynamics
 - `simulator.js`: Main simulation engine and physics
 - `sketch.js`: p5.js setup and draw loop
+- `spatialGrid.js`: Spatial partitioning for performance optimization
+- `particleTypes.js`: Particle type manager and default configurations

+## Deployment

+### GitHub Pages

+This project is ready to deploy on GitHub Pages!
+See `GITHUB_PAGES_SETUP.md` for detailed instructions.

+Quick setup:
+1. Push code to GitHub
+2. Go to Settings → Pages
+3. Select main branch as source
+4. Your site will be live at `https://yourusername.github.io/repository-name/`

 ## Technical Details